gplms/gplms/CONTRIBUTION.md

 ## Contact

-If you have any questions, feel free to open an issue or reach out to the maintainers.
+If you have any questions, feel free to open an issue or reach out.

 ---